 These gender biases in our medical system carry extreme and sometimes fatal consequences for women.

 Implicit Bias and Health Care Inequity

-More than 90 percent of women who receive an early stage breast cancer diagnosis will survive.
+More than 90% of women who receive an early-stage breast cancer diagnosis will survive.
 But limited access to culturally competent health care prevents some minority and low-income women from accessing early detection.
-For example, although White women and Black women develop breast cancer at similar rates, Black women are 40 percent more likely to die of breast cancer than White women.
-This is often because Black women receive late-stage diagnosis which significantly limits treatment options.
+For example, although white women and Black women develop breast cancer at similar rates, Black women are 40% more likely to die of breast cancer than white women.
+This is often because Black women receive a late-stage diagnosis which significantly limits treatment options.
 Even after adjusting for income, Black and Latina women on average undergo more radical breast cancer surgeries than their white counterparts.

 These disparities are the result of both medical professional implicit bias and socioeconomic factors.
 Studies indicate that doctors with anxiety about interactions with people of color can result in white providers spending less time with patients.
 This may lead to doctors missing out on crucial information that can help them diagnose breast cancer in Black and Latina women.

 Diagnostic errors can occur at any stage in the diagnostic process.
 A diagnostic error is any diagnosis that is missed, wrong or delayed as detected by subsequent testing.
 The harm from a misdiagnosis or delayed diagnosis covers a spectrum of injuries.
 These injuries range from receiving chemotherapy for nonexistent cancer to death from undiagnosed metastatic cancer.